 Justin Nasseri is an associate in McCarthy Tetrault LLP's Litigation Group in Toronto.
-He maintains a general litigation practice which includes medical malpractice, criminal defence, competition, and corporate/commercial matters.
+He maintains a general litigation practice which includes medical malpractice, criminal defence, and corporate/commercial matters.
 He has appeared as counsel before all levels of court in Ontario, including the Ontario Court of Appeal, as well as several tribunals including the Health Professions Appeal and Review Board and the College of Physicians and Surgeons of Ontario.

-Mr. Nasseri acts for and provides opinions to clients on a variety of issues including regulatory compliance, complex contractual disputes, and medical malpractice allegations in civil, disciplinary, and criminal contexts.
+Mr. Nasseri acts for clients on a variety of issues including complex contractual disputes, and medical malpractice allegations in civil, disciplinary, and criminal contexts.
 He has provided legal opinions to physicians, accountants, and engineers, as well as to corporations and unincorporated associations.
 He has also written and presented on a variety of litigation topics including privacy issues, criminal procedure, and injunctive relief.
-He also regularly defends clients pro bono in criminal matters through McCarthy Tetrault's partnership with Downtown Legal Services, where he served as Director of Public Legal Education during 2011, and represented several clients in criminal matters before the Ontario Court of Justice.
+Mr. Nasseri regularly defends clients pro bono in criminal matters referred to McCarthy Tetrault by Downtown Legal Services, where he served as Director of Public Legal Education during 2011.

 Mr. Nasseri received his B.A. in Economics and Political Science with First Class Honors from the University of Alberta in 2009.